webplatform/docs/concepts/programming/javascript/json/index.md

 Arbitrary whitespace is also allowed outside of values for formatting purposes.

+===Example Object===
+  {name : "Robert", prefix : "Mr", age: 23, programmer: true}

 ==Using JSON==
 ===JavaScript===
 Being a subset of JavaScript itself, JSON is widely used by JS developers.
 Modern implementations of JavaScript include the global <code>JSON</code> object.
 It contains two methods: <code>parse</code> for parsing JSON strings, and <code>stringify</code> for converting a JS object into JSON.
 This object can also be polyfilled for older browsers that don't support it.

 However, you should never parse JSON by calling the <code>eval</code> function.
 This works because JSON is almost always valid JavaScript, but using <code>eval</code> opens up several security risks by possibly allowing arbitrary code execution.
 If you do use it, make sure to properly sanitize its input first.

+===Example Usage===
+   //This is a JavaScript object with 3 key.value pairs var obj = {name : "John Doe", prefix : "Mr", age: 23, programmer: true};

+   //We serialize the object like so. var objSerialized = JSON.stringfy(obj);

+   //objSerialized now looks like: "{"name":"Robert","prefix":"Mr","age":23,"programmer":true}"
+   //We can now de-serialize the string using the JSON.parse method.

+   var objDeserialized = JSON.parse(objSerialized);

+   //We can now use this object to access the values. alert(objDeserialized.prefix + " " + objDeserialized.name); //Mr John Doe

 ===Other languages===
 JSON parsers also exist for other languages.
 However, because not all of them share the same data types as JavaScript, some extra conversion may be required. [http://www.json.org/ JSON.org] has a listing of parsers in other languages.
 }}